Toluomotayo/Sql-project/README.md

 ## Acknowledgement
 1. Grateful to MySQL for providing a powerful and reliable relational database management system (RDBMS) that served as the foundation for this project.
-2. Grateful to AlexTheAnalyst (YouTube) and Mosh Hamedani (YouTube) that helped me deepen my understanding of SQL concepts and techniques.
+2. Grateful to AlexTheAnalyst (YouTube) and Mosh Hamedani (YouTube) who helped me deepen my understanding of SQL concepts and techniques.

 ## License